sgbaird-5DOF/interp/README.md

 ## Dependencies
 ### MATLAB Version
-MATLAB R2019b or higher (mainly for the [arguments ... end syntax checking](https://www.mathworks.com/help/matlab/matlab_prog/function-argument-validation-1.html) at
+MATLAB R2019b or higher (mainly for the [arguments ... end syntax checking](https://www.mathworks.com/help/matlab/matlab_prog/function-argument-validation-1.html) at the beginning of functions, which is used extensively throughout).
-<<<<<<< HEAD
-the beginning of functions, which is used extensively throughout).
 For users of R2007a - R2019a, I suggest removing the arguments ... end syntax for any functions that use this and replacing it with corresponding [inputParser()](https://www.mathworks.com/help/matlab/ref/inputparser.html) and [varargin](https://www.mathworks.com/help/matlab/ref/varargin.html) code to deal with variable input arguments, default parameter values, and repeating arguments.
 Alternatively, you could remove the arguments ... end syntax lines for each function and update every place that the function is called so that all input arguments are specified.
 Open up an issue if you need more details on this.
 Other functions may need to be replaced if they aren't available in early MATLAB versions.

 ### Toolboxes
 =======